Just-In-Time Objectives: A General Approach for Specialized AI Interactions: INTRODUCTION

 We instantiate our approach in a tool called \systemName{}: a browser extension and web application that observes user screens to infer just-in-time objectives, which allows the system to automatically produce detailed candidate tool designs and generate novel interactive tools to assist the user within minutes.
 The system captures the user's browser context, and uses that context to infer a just-in-time objective (e.g., ``enhance introduction draft by clarifying system architecture'').
 This objective steers \systemName{} to generate and evaluate candidate design specifications, then passes the best design specification to produce a functional software tool for the user.

-To understand whether our just-in-time objectives are both correct and useful, we conduct a series of evaluations that assess the objectives in isolation and then incorporate them in increasingly complex LLM systems.
+To understand whether our just-in-time objectives are both accurate and useful, we conduct a series of evaluations that assess the objectives in isolation and then incorporate them in increasingly complex LLM systems.
 We first run experiments on participant-submitted browser traces collected over three days ($N=\screenSurveyN{}$) and find that across a variety of contexts in users' daily lives, our just-in-time objectives are accurate and useful (acc: $M=2.04$, useful: $M=2.18$ on a -3 to +3 Likert scale, with 75.0\% of ratings ``2: Accurate/Useful'' or higher).
-In addition, when applied to optimize LLM outputs that suggest feedback, areas of expertise, and tool designs, just-in-time objectives produce outputs strongly preferred, achieving win-rates between 71\% and 86\% over those of a baseline LLM.
+In addition, when applied to optimize LLM outputs that suggest feedback, areas of expertise, and tool designs, just-in-time objectives produce strongly-preferred outputs, achieving win-rates between 71\% and 86\% over those of a baseline LLM.
 These results are corroborated by a large-scale experiment ($N=\prolificStudyN{}$) across 410 participant-submitted input contexts, where just-in-time objectives are accurate, useful, and effective LLM optimizers (acc: $M=1.92$, useful: $M=2.06$, win-rates between 66\% and 71\% over baseline LLM).
-In fact, just-in-time objectives are selected as the most important objective for a task (as opposed to a custom-authored option) in 97.8\% of cases.
-In hour-long study sessions applying \systemName{} to participants' own writing tasks ($N=\userStudyN{}$), we find that generated tools constructed using just-in-time objectives are more relevant and useful than those served by a baseline LLM chat tool. \systemName{} produces a broad range of tailored tools including a ``Cultural Perspective Highlighter'' for a scholarship personal essay, ``Neural Architecture Search (NAS) Explorer'' for a research project on microcontrollers, ``Technical Protocol Generator'' for a bioengineering research proposal, and ``Character Emotion Tracker'' for a science fiction short story draft.
+In hour-long study sessions applying \systemName{} to participants' own writing tasks ($N=\userStudyN{}$), we find that generated tools constructed using just-in-time objectives are relevant and useful without requiring manual prompting. \systemName{} outputs yield overall quality ratings significantly higher than a standard LLM chat tool ($p<.05$). \systemName{} produces a broad range of tailored tools including a ``Cultural Perspective Highlighter'' for a scholarship personal essay, ``Neural Architecture Search (NAS) Explorer'' for a research project on microcontrollers, ``Technical Protocol Generator'' for a bioengineering research proposal, and ``Character Emotion Tracker'' for a science fiction short story draft.